-Allergy Treatment in California, Oregon & Washington
+Allergy Treatment in California, Oregon and Washington

 Columbia Asthma & Allergy Clinic has experienced team of allergists, who can diagnose & treat a variety of allergies, such as food allergy, medication allergy, latex allergy, stinging insect allergy, and much more.
 Please call your nearest location today & book an appointment with one of our allergy specialists.